 Unlike some other social networks, the number of followers you have on Pinterest is not a critical factor, although having more followers isn’t going to hurt.
 Even users with low follower counts are able to gain exposure and rank their pins in the Pinterest search engine, which can generate ongoing traffic.

 Aside from getting traffic to your own site or blog, Pinterest can also be a great place to find content from other sites.
-Just by simply scrolling through your feed, you’ll often come across content that interests you.
+Just by simply scrolling through your feed in the social media app, you’ll often come across content that interests you.
 The search engine is also very useful for finding content and inspiration.

 Pinterest is best for: getting traffic to your website or blog, learning new things, inspiration.